 The policy and practice of the University of Oxford require that entry into employment with the University and progression within employment will be determined only by personal merit and the application of criteria which are related to the duties of each particular post and the relevant salary structure.
 Subject to statutory provisions, no applicant or member of staff will be treated less favourably than another because of his or her sex, marital status, racial group, or disability.
 In all cases, ability to perform the job will be the primary consideration.

-The Oxford Website for Library Trainees is run and maintained by the library trainees in Oxford as part of the training scheme.
+The Trainee blog is run and maintained by the library trainees in Oxford as part of the training scheme.

 Working for the University